Aims and Purpose of COMET

 The Conference on Communication, Medicine and Ethics (COMET) evolved in 2003 at Cardiff (UK) to bring together communication researchers from different disciplinary backgrounds, ranging from healthcare specialities to the human and social sciences.
 Following the overwhelming success of the first conference (attended by more than 200 participants from 20 countries), which was hosted by the Health Communication Research Centre at Cardiff University, COMET has now established itself as an annual interdisciplinary, international event.

-The 14th International and Interdisciplinary Conference on Communication, Medicine and Ethics (COMET) will be held at Aalborg University, 4-6 July 2016, hosted by Danish Institute of Humanities and Medicine (DIHM).
+The 15th International and Interdisciplinary Conference on Communication, Medicine and Ethics (COMET) will be held at Indiana University-Purdue University Indianapolis (IUPUI), USA, on June 26-28

 The conference aims to bring together scholars from different disciplinary backgrounds, involving various healthcare specialities and the human and social sciences.
 A special emphasis will be on the dissemination of ongoing research in language/discourse/communication studies in relation to healthcare education, patient participation and professional ethics.